The Future of Liberty

 David Keene (00:02:40):

-Well, when I was, people don't remember now, but at the beginning, the conservative movement didn't consist of very many people.
-And Bill Buckley at National Review and the Bill Buckley, the National Review crowd, were trying to shape and build a movement.
-And there were so few of us then that we all had mentors.
-So my mentor was Frank Meyer, who was, for those who remember him, Frank was not only the architect of Fusion, which brought the various economic national defense and social conservatives together.
-He used to say, we don't agree on everything, but we ought to fight it out in the White House rather than out here.
-Frank was also the highest ranking American communist to defense to defect, and he lived on a mountaintop at Woodstock, New York next to Bob Dylan, and they became great buddies over the fence.
-So Dylan would critique Myers book reviews and Meyer would critique his lyrics.
+Well, when I was, people don’t remember now, but at the beginning, the conservative movement didn't consist of very many people.
+And Bill Buckley at National Review and the Bill Buckley National Review crowd, were trying to shape and build a movement.
+And there were so few of us then, that we all had mentors.
+So my mentor was Frank Meyer, who, for those who remember him, Frank was not only the architect of Fusion, which brought the various economic national defense and social conservatives together.
+He used to say, we don’t agree on everything, but we ought to fight it out in the White House rather than out here.
+Frank was also the highest ranking American communist to defect, and he lived on a mountaintop at Woodstock, New York next to Bob Dylan, and they became great buddies over the fence.
+So Dylan would critique Myer’s book reviews and Meyer would critique his lyrics.
 So he was quite a character, but he was my political mentor.
 And when he had defected from the communists right after this hit Hitler Stalin Pact, they were serious in those days.
 There was a contract out on it.
 So he took to sleeping with a pillow next to his bed at his farm in Woodstock and working during the day.
 And as a young conservative, I'd be called out there every once in a while.
 I'd have to fly to New York, take a bus to Woodstock, and they'd pick me up.
 His wife would, right as he was getting up.
 And then he'd rang me all night and he was famous for calling you at two o'clock in the morning and asking what you'd done to save freedom that day.
 He was quite a character.

 (00:04:27):